besaleli/personal-website/docs/blog/posts/llm_semiotics.md

 Safety is the most obvious issue here.
 What if we unearthed LLMs from like 10,000 years ago or something, somehow got it working, and it came with the amount of documentation that any given software engineer today would bother to write.
 Could you imagine?
 We'd be so screwed.

-Everyone who's made it this far in the post knows that humans are really good at these 3 things:
+Everyone knows that humans are really good at these 3 things:

 1) Not following instructions, especially ones saying specifically not to do something.
 They get like 10,000 better at it if the instructions are being given by a scientist or qualified field expert;
 2) Being delusional;
-3) Making shit up.
+3) Making stories up.

 I think this is a good time to talk about the pyramids.
 You know how pyramids had a bunch of inscriptions saying stuff like "DO NOT ENTER" and had a bunch of booby traps?
 And then we went in there anyway and it turns out there was a bunch of deadly archaic bacteria in the mummies or something?
 And then there there was a worldwide trend where everyone was making jokes about drinking the mystery sarcophagus juice?
 How many people were actually joking?
 As a species, we are a danger to ourselves.